trygve-lie/rollup-plugin-esm-import-to-url/README.md

 ## ESM only

-This module will only work, and make sense, when the output are ES modules.
+This module will only work when the output are ES modules.

 ## License